julianganjs/interactive-quiz-platform/README.md

 #  Interactive Web-Based Quiz Platform

 This repository contains the source code for a web-based quiz platform.
 The platform is equipped with an integrated quiz creation tool, quiz taker, question bank and a gamification feature for interactive quizzes.

+This platform was developed as part of the final year project for my Electrical and Electronic Engineering degree.